algorithmica-org/articles/README.md

 **Q: I found a small bug/typo and I want to fix it.
 How can I do it?**

 Login to GitHub, go to `src/<lang>/<broken_article>.md`, click "Edit", correct the error, press "commit" and create a tiny pull request.
-Someone will soon review and approve it.
+Someone will soon review and approve it. after doing this you get solution of your problem.

 **Q: How to contribute an article?**